 The list of independent variables considered for model development are in Table 2.
 Two sets of highly correlated (greater than 90%) independent variables were identified; waist circumference strongly correlated with weight, while BMI percentile correlated with BMI z-score.
 Waist circumference and BMI percentile were removed from consideration because weight is an easier and more practical measure for an individual to attain and because BMI z-score is a more rigorous representation of a person’s BMI by accounting for age and sex (Must & Anderson, 2006).
+Each study participant represents two observations in the training data, one with their last walking cadence and another with their first running cadence, resulting in 138 total observations.

 Table 2: List of independent variables used to develop models.